chords beginner theory

 Sus2 into minor

-Sus2 can also resolve to the minor chord: Dsus2 - Dm: the E (2nd) steps down to F (b3rd)
+Sus2 can also resolve to the minor chord: Dsus2 - Dm: the E (2nd) steps up by a half step to F (b3rd)

 This creates a more dramatic, darker resolution compared to resolving to major.